hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 We now come to the teachings of the Upanishads.
 Various texts are there.
 Some are perfectly dualistic, while others are monistic.
 But there are certain doctrines which are agreed to by all the different sects of India.
-First, there is the doctrine of Samsâra or reincarnation of the soul.
+First, there is the doctrine of Samsāra or reincarnation of the soul.
 Secondly, they all agree in their psychology; first there is the body, behind that, what they call the Sukshma Sharira, the mind, and behind that even, is the Jiva.
 That is the great difference between